Skip to main content

 Chicken products contain cholesterol, carcinogens, and contaminants.

-Cholesterol, carcinogens, pathogens, and even feces found in chicken products increase the risk of heart disease, breast and prostate cancers, urinary tract infections, and foodborne illness.
+Cholesterol, carcinogens, pathogens, and even feces found in chicken products increase the risk of heart disease, breast and prostate cancers, urinary tract infections, and foodborne illnesses.

 Carcinogens occur naturally in chicken.
-In a Physicians Committee study compiled from independent laboratory tests, 100% of 100 grilled chicken samples from top restaurant chains in California contained PhIP, a federally recognized carcinogen that has been linked to breast, prostate, and other cancers.
-PhIP forms naturally from substances found in tissue when the tissue is exposed to direct high heat.
+In a Physicians Committee study compiled from independent laboratory tests, 100% of 100 grilled chicken samples from top restaurant chains in California contained PhIP, a federally recognized carcinogen that has been linked to breast, prostate, and other cancers.1 PhIP forms naturally from substances found in tissue when the tissue is exposed to direct high heat.
+Certain cooking factors appear to increase PhIP concentrations more than others, including longer cooking time, higher internal temperature, and greater degree of surface browning.2

 In addition to dietary cholesterol, typical chicken servings are about 50% fat, and 30% of that is saturated or “unhealthy” fat, which stimulates the body’s production of cholesterol.